Scramjet: Shaping the Future of Data Pipelines

 Learn more about the future of data pipelines from our interview with the CTO Michał Czapracki:

 Some companies and even non-core branches of big organizations are simply too small to set up an entire data infrastructure for a new project – it would simply take too much time and effort.
-Instead, they do simple scripting, and so was I when working as a project manager and head of video technology previously at the media company Agora, responsible for the VoD service.
+Instead, they do simple scripting, and so did I when working as a project manager and head of video technology previously at the media company Agora, responsible for the VoD service.

 Studios had provided us with content, and we wanted to send them back usage reports, which involved parsing a lot of log files, as I needed the data in a spreadsheet.
 So I started developing what has become the Scramjet framework out of all the scripts I had written.
 I put it up on GitHub, and the downloads started coming in – thousands of downloads!
 Seemed like many people were facing similar challenges around data acquisition and transformation.